Bhabiji Ghar Par Hain!: Development and writing

 After the launch of &pictures in November 2014, ZEE network launched its second channel under the "&" network brand, "&tv", to be launched in March 2015.

 The channel's original content line-up was announced in early 2015 with "Bhabiji..." included, announced as a light-hearted comedy sitcom.
 All promos were featured on ZEE.
 The channel intended to place "Bhabiji..." in a late-night slot as a comedy show for adults.

 Casting

 Before the show went into production, Rashmi Desai was chosen to play the character of 'Angoori'.
 But Desai rejected the role because of age differences between her and co-actor Rohitash Gaud and the role went to Shilpa Shinde.
-Actor Aasif Sheikh revealed that before production started, he suggested the makers cast Shilpa Shinde, when he heard about the character of 'Angoori' for the first time.
+Actor Aasif Sheikh revealed that before production started, he suggested the makers to cast Shilpa Shinde, when he heard about the character of 'Angoori' for the first time.

 After one year in April 2016, approximately 80 actresses auditioned for the role of Angoori and Shubhangi Atre was selected after the unexpected exit of Shinde from the series.